About District-Sponsored Conferences

 We begin each day with Spirit Circle, a short time we can all be together, light a chalice and set our intention for the day.
 Worship is a central focus and happens at least once a day.
 The host church youth group is responsible for organizing Friday night worship.
 Saturday night worship is run by the Worship Coordinator and a selected group of people at the con.

 A UU Youth Chaplain will be on site at the Conference.
 He/she will serve on the spirit committee (see below) and is available to address any joys or concerns of con participants on an individual basis.
 Peer Chaplains will also be present and able to address personal issues as well.

-Separate sleeping rooms for males, females, and gender non-conforming individuals (self identified) are provided Friday night.
+Male identified, female identified, and multi-gender spaces are provided Friday night.
 A mixed gender room is provided Saturday night which has an awake adult sponsor in the room at all times.
 There is an adult in every room, and all rooms are checked at night by the night shift adults and Spirit Committee.
 The curfew on friday night is set by the con planners (usually midnight).
 Saturday’s curfew is dependent on adult participation.
 If there are enough adults to take 2hr awake shifts, there will be no curfew for the mixed gender space on Saturday night.